flutter/website/src/development/tools/devtools/performance.md

 `saveLayer()`, intersecting opacities with multiple objects, and clips or shadows in specific situations.

-For more information on profiling, see
-[Identifying problems in the GPU graph][GPU graph].
+For more information on profiling, check out [Identifying problems in the GPU graph][GPU graph].

 ### Jank (slow frame)